 Boat owners should also inquire about discounts for the following:

-Let Michael Clifford Insurance Agency help you choose a policy that will fit your individual needs.
+Let Michael J Clifford Insurance Services ~ With APPS Shirreff Insurance Services help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Boat/PWC coverage.